wave2future/dUsefulStuff/ReadMe.markdown

     /Debug/libdUsefulStuff-device.a
     /Debug/libdUsefulStuff-simulator.a

-    Don't forget to link not copy this.
+    Don't forget to link, not copy this.
 1. Select all the .h header files and drag them into the group as well.

 # The library